 Psoriasis is the rapid buildup of rough, scaly skin that occurs when the life cycle of skin cells rapidly increases.
-The accumulation of dead skin cells results in thick scales and itchy, dry, inflamed patches that are sometimes painful.
+The build up of dead skin cells can cause the area or patch to become inflamed and painful as a result.

 Psoriasis tends to flare up unexpectedly and then subside for a short period.

 For some people, psoriasis is a mild nuisance.
 For others, it can be disabling, affecting extensive areas of skin for long periods.

 Treatment for psoriasis comes in a variety of options, from topical creams to oral medications to light therapy.
 Click here to learn more about psoriasis and the many forms of treatment available at LA Laser Center.

 Eczema, or atopic dermatitis, consists of red, itchy skin.
 In severe cases, the skin can crack and bleed.
 Patches can occur on various parts of the body such as the feet, neck, hands, legs, and limbs.
 Eczema is known by its nature to flare up and then subside.